 - Fair Information Practice Principles (FIPPs) (PDF) – Exhibit A to the National Strategy for Trusted Entities in Cyberspace published by the National Institute of Standards and Technology (NIST).
-This document provides information on principles that many information technology (IT) professionals consider when evaluating systems, processes, and programs that will contain personally identifiable information (PII).
+This document provides information on principles that many information technology (IT) professionals consider when evaluating systems, processes, and programs that will contain PII.

 - On Guard Online – This Web site, managed by the FTC in partnership with other federal agencies, provides tips to help citizens be safe, secure, and responsible online.
 A variety of tools for parents/guardians, educators, and the general public are provided.

 - Privacy Grade: Grading the Privacy of Smartphone Apps – Researchers from Carnegie Mellon University have developed this site to analyze and assign ratings to smartphone and tablet apps.